ECLAT Health Solutions can help with all of your SDoH coding questions, concerns, and needs

 Indiana University Health recently invested $100 million 2 in a fund to address critical health issues across the state and is making grants to address social issues affecting health outcomes across the state.
-Grants from the program are being used to develop strategies in four areas, including: healthy living, educational attainment, workforce development, and place-based solutions to improve neighborhoods and alleviate poverty.
+Grants from the program are being used to develop strategies in four areas, including healthy living, educational attainment, workforce development, and place-based solutions to improve neighbourhoods and alleviate poverty.

-Through the effort, so far, Indiana University Health is funding a healthy families program in Indianapolis, a diversion center dealing with opioid abuse in Bloomington, a neighborhood revitalization project in Muncie, and an undertaking between faith congregations and hospitals in Central Indiana to better care for socially isolated people with chronic health issues.
+Through the effort, so far, Indiana University Health is funding a healthy families program in Indianapolis, a diversion centre dealing with opioid abuse in Bloomington, a neighbourhood revitalization project in Muncie, and an undertaking between faith congregations and hospitals in Central Indiana to better care for socially isolated people with chronic health issues.

 It also launched an initiative called One Measure 3 that encompasses and tracks all the community-facing IU Health programs that influence healthy living habits.

 If you want to hear more real-life examples like these, we highly encourage you to tune in to ECLAT's upcoming webinar: "Social Determinants of Health in 2021: Healthcare Considerations for the Most Vulnerable."
 Subject matter experts Marie A. Thomas, MHA, RHIT, CCS, CCDS, COC, Kara Carlisle, RHIA, and Evelyn Santos, CCS, are eager to dive in to demonstrate how SDoH initiatives are getting us closer towards health equity.

 Coding for SDoH